 A. The research proposal and research area provided in the application cannot be changed without MOFA’s approval.
 If any change is needed, prior consent from MOFA should be sought.

-C. During the Fellowship period, the recipients are not allowed to receive any scholarships granted by other governmental agencies or public or private academic institutions and schools based in Taiwan.
-In addition, recipients cannot engage in part-time work without consent from MOFA.
+C. During the Fellowship period, the recipients are not allowed to receive any scholarships granted by other governmental agencies or public or private academic institutions and schools based in

 E. All expenses exceeding the Fellowship amount must be covered by the recipients.

 F. All related oral or written research reports made by recipients must mention or note the support of the Taiwan Fellowship program.

 G. Recipients must make their own research arrangements in

 H. Recipients must submit their travel itinerary and information on the cooperating research institution(s) in

 IX.
 For those awarded a fellowship shorter than six months in duration, the ROC Embassies or Representative Offices abroad will issue a visitor visa.
 For those awarded a fellowship over six months in duration, the ROC Embassies or Representative Offices abroad will issue a residence visa.
 Visa fees will be waived in both cases, and “FR-Taiwan Fellowship Recipient” will be noted on the visa.